 About me

 Prior to starting my Ph.D., I was a research intern at the University of Michigan, Ann Arbor where I worked with Dr. David Jurgens and Dr. Libby Hemphill on identifying offensive comments and de-escalating conflicts on social media platforms.
 I also worked briefly as a software engineer at Intuit, India.
-Before that, I completed my MS by research in Computational Lingiustics and Bachelors in Computer Science from IIIT, Hyderabad, India.
+Before that, I completed my MS by research in Computational Linguistics and Bachelors in Computer Science from IIIT, Hyderabad, India.

 What’s new?